All University web hosted services will be at risk of downtime every Tuesday between 7am to 9am.

 Close

-The full principles of data processing from the GDPR can be found in Appendix 1.
+The full principles of data processing from the UK GDPR can be found in Appendix 1.

 Personal Data means any information relating to an identified or identifiable natural living person (‘data subject’); an identifiable natural personal is one who can be identified, directly or indirectly, in particular by reference to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.